carbon-language/carbon-lang/docs/project/evolution.md

 ##### Actions

-- **Author**:
+- **Review manager**:
   - If the proposal needs more changes:
+    - Grant the author edit access to the Doc again.
-    - Set both the proposal status and GitHub issue status label to `WIP`.
+    - Set both the Google Doc status and GitHub issue status label to `WIP`.
-  - If the proposal is deferred or declined:
+  - If the proposal is done changing:
-    - Set both the proposal status and GitHub issue status label to `<decision>`.
+    - Set both the Google Doc status and GitHub issue status label to `<decision>`.
-    - Close the pull request, if appropriate.
-  - If the proposal is accepted:
-    - Set both the proposal status and GitHub issue status label to `accepted`.
-    - When the proposal is approved by the reviewing team, commit it.
-      - Add a link to the committed version to the GitHub issue.
-- **Review manager**:
+  - In the Doc history, label the latest revision as `<decision>`.
   - Write the
     [formal decision](consensus_decision_making.md#formal-decision-content),
     possibly with help from the reviewing team.
-    - Formal decisions are stored at `/proposals/p####-decision.md`.
     - (optional): Create a GitHub issue for issues that should be revisited in the future.
 Link to these from the main GitHub issue.
   - Create an `Evolution > Announcements` forum topic with the decision and a summary of the rationale.
     - Add the topic's link to the GitHub issue.
-- **Reviewing team**:
-  - Approve the proposal.
-  - Help draft any rationale needed by the review manager for the decision.
+- **Reviewing team**: Help draft any rationale needed by the review manager for the decision.

 #### Community comments on proposal decision